 - Which GRE Subject test should I take?

-- A GRE Subject Test is not required, and submitted scores will not be included in the review of applications.
+- We do not require a GRE Subject Test and do not include test scores in the review of applications.

 - Is it possible to waive the TOEFL/IELTS requirement?

 - The TOEFL or IELTS is required of all applicants whose native language is not English.
 This requirement is waived only for applicants who will have received a baccalaureate degree, prior to matriculation at Yale, from a college or university where English is the primary language of instruction.
 The requirement is not waived for those who have received masters degrees or other degrees from institutions at which English is the primary language of instruction.
-Please visit this English language requirement chart for a useful way to help you determine whether you will need to submit TOEFL/IELTS scores.
+Please visit the Standardized Test FAQs page for a useful way to help you determine whether you will need to submit TOEFL/IELTS scores.

 - What is the institution code and department code for submitting TOEFL scores?

 - Please use institution code 3987.
-You do not need a department code.
+You may use any department code.

 - I took the TOEFL several years ago.
 Can I submit these scores, or do I have to retake the exam?

 - If you took the TOEFL within the past two years, ETS should still be able to release the scores to us.
 You will need to take the test again if ETS can no longer send your scores.

 Interviews & Decisions

 - When can I expect to receive a decision on my application?

 Each Track has a slightly different timeline in reviewing applications and making admissions decisions.
-Applicants may receive a decision as early as January or as late as April.
+Most decisions are communicated between late January and early March.
+Visit our Application Status page for more information.